mcclowes/cv/src/sections/experience/productnew.md

 _November 2021 - Ongoing_

-Heading Codat's Portal product, focused on new users' experiences and maximising the speed at which developers can build with Codat.
+Heading Codat's developer portal, focused on new users' experiences and maximising the speed at which devs can build with Codat.

 ### Product Manager _- Swoop_